 [Step 1] Familiarize Yourself With Your Elliptical

-There are so many different models of the elliptical machine that it is important that you understand the features and mode of use of your particular model.
-So ellipticals are cross trainers that include a stair stepper mode but for this tutorial, we will be focusing on the basic type of elliptical that just moves in strides of circular-ish motion.
+There are so many different models of the elliptical machine that it is essential that you understand the features and mode of use of your particular model.
+So ellipticals are cross trainers that include a stair stepper mode, but for this tutorial, we will be focusing on the primary type of elliptical that moves in strides of circular-ish motion.

 Take the time to push buttons, read all the different settings available and play around a little with the machine.
 This will ensure that you don’t get caught mid-workout with the desire to amp things up, or worse, slow it down for goodness sakes, and can’t figure out which button to push.

 You should know which buttons increase and decrease the speed, resistance and incline as well as how to turn it on, that should be a no-brainer.

 [Step 2] Carefully Get On The Elliptical

 Elliptical machines can be tricky to mount.
 When you step on the pedals, they can move so be careful.
 The best way to do it is to hold onto the right handlebar, put your right foot on the right pedal and then grab the left handle as you swing your other leg over and place your left foot onto the left pedal.